elpaso/qgis-connect-plugin/docs/source/usage.rst

 .. note::

-   If check for updates available you will be asked for your master password immediately after QGIS start.
+   If check for updates enabled you will be asked for your master password immediately after QGIS start.
 This is necessary to check updates in *Boundless Plugins Repository*.

+Clicking on this message will open QGIS *Plugin Manager*, where you can select which plugins to update.

 If you don't want be notified about plugin updates or want check for updates more frequently, open *Plugin Manager* from